Galeos93/the-real-mle-challenge/SOLUTIONS.md

 For the Docker creation, `BentoML` framework was used.
 Creating a docker from a bento is extremely simple, especially for data scientists, which may have never used tools such as `Docker` before.
+It also offers special features such as model monitoring and horizontal scaling.